henrylukito/db2/README.md

 `slime>drops.probability=0.5>potion`

-Nodes that do not yet exist, including relationship targets, will be created.
+Nodes that do not exist, including the nodes in relationship target, will be created.

 You can add multiple relationship targets like this: